 One of the most notable exhibits is the Lincoln Flag, which has remained a key component of our nation’s past.
 The museum also has genealogy records available for those in search of their own history.

 With a true love for the environment, Gifford introduced conservation to the country and founded the United State Forest Service.
-Since donated to the US Forest Service and established as a national landmark, mansion tours are available Thursday through Monday now until December.
+Grey Towers has since been donated to the US Forest Service and established as a National Historic Landmark.

-Rumored supernatural activity occurs at the jail when you least expect it.
-Come experience a late-night ghost tour in the fall or visit now except Wednesdays.
+Rumored supernatural activity occurs at the jail when you least expect it; the jail hosts late-night ghost tours in the fall.

-While in Honesdale, it pays to stop at the Wayne County Historical Society & Museum.
-Known as the birthplace of the American railroad, the Poconos has long ties to the train-era.
+While in Honesdale, known as the "Birthplace of the American Railroad", it pays to stop at the Wayne County Historical Society & Museum.
 Here a replica of The Stourbridge Lion, the country’s first locomotive, is permanently on display.